 When you apply for an extra credit card, you’re required to share an array of personal information on your application.
-This will include details like your name, your address, your Social Security number and your current employment status.
+This will include details like your name, address, Social Security number and current employment status.
 You’ll also be asked to list your income on your application, although the type of income card issuers ask for can vary depending on the card issuer.

 What is annual net income?